sfox38/line_ha_bot/README.md

 ### 4. Configure your Home Assistant external URL

-This integration requires your Home Assistant instance to be reachable from the internet via HTTPS so that LINE can POST webhook events to it.
-A Cloudflare tunnel, reverse proxy with a domain, or Nabu Casa subscription will all work.
+LINE requires your Home Assistant instance to be reachable from the internet via a **public HTTPS URL with a valid SSL certificate**.
+A plain HTTP address (e.g. ) or a self-signed certificate will not work.
+This is a hard requirement on LINE's side.

+You have several options, listed from easiest to most technical:

+**Option A: Nabu Casa (easiest)**
+A Home Assistant Cloud subscription gives you a ready-made HTTPS domain with no configuration required.
+Costs approximately USD /month.
+See https://www.nabucasa.com.

+**Option B: Cloudflare Tunnel (free)**
+Cloudflare Tunnel routes your local HA through Cloudflare's network, giving you a proper HTTPS domain for free.
+Install the **Cloudflare** add-on from the HA add-on store, create a free Cloudflare account, and follow the add-on instructions.

+**Option C: DuckDNS + Let's Encrypt (free)**
+DuckDNS gives you a free dynamic DNS hostname (e.g. ).
+Combined with the **DuckDNS** and **Let's Encrypt** HA add-ons, you get a valid HTTPS URL at no cost.
+Requires your router to forward port 443 to your HA instance.

+**Option D: Reverse proxy with your own domain**
+If you own a domain name, point it at your home IP, set up a reverse proxy (e.g. NGINX), and use Let's Encrypt for SSL.
+Most technical option but gives you the most control.

-Set your external URL at **Settings > System > Network > Home Assistant URL (External)**.
+Once you have a working HTTPS URL, set it in HA at **Settings > System > Network > Home Assistant URL (External)**.

+---

+## Supported Languages

+The setup and configuration UI is available in the following languages:

+- English
+- Thai (ภาษาไทย)
+- Japanese (日本語)
+- Traditional Chinese (正體中文)
+- Indonesian (Bahasa Indonesia)
+- Korean (한국어)

+Home Assistant will automatically use your configured language if it is supported, falling back to English otherwise.

 ---